A Guide to Fire Kings

 During the End Phase of this turn, change as many face-down Defense Position monsters your opponent controls as possible to face-up Defense Position, then your opponent draws cards equal to the number of monsters changed face-up by this effect.

-A really versatile card, if you think about it.
+Both of these are really versatile cards, if you think about it.

-You can also use it as an interruption during your opponent's turn, ideally before pulling the trigger on Garunix Eternity, Hyang of the Fire Kings so he can wash away all the cards flipped face-down by this effect.
+You can also use them as an interruption during your opponent's turn.
+With Eclipse, you'd ideally use it before pulling the trigger on Garunix Eternity, Hyang of the Fire Kings so he can wash away all the cards flipped face-down by this effect.
 (Keep in mind that your opponent can Set a monster face-down and it will count for this card's End Phase effect, getting them a draw.
 Not many people do this, though.)

-Finally, it's a really good board breaker if you go second.
+Finally, they're good board breakers if you go second.

 Called by the Grave